markusthoemmes/kata-containers/.digitalocean/README.md

 # DigitalOcean App Platform Kata Containers Fork

-The App Platform team maintains a private fork for the purposes of building patched kata-container, linux, and QEMU binaries.
+The App Platform team maintains a private fork for the purposes of building patched kata-container, Linux, and QEMU binaries.
 This mechanism should be exercised for every kata-containers update used in App Platform's [doks-runtimes](https://github.com/digitalocean/doks-runtimes?$) node upgrade tooling.